The views expressed by the host on this program are right.

 Actually, that's not true.

-Ever since I learned of Bill Clinton and Hillary Clinton's involvement in this and Clinton attempting, I'm not kidding about attempting to finagle financial enrichment on uh by some of his friends like Madeline Albright and Bill Cohen, some of these other people.
+Ever since I learned of Bill Clinton and Hillary Clinton's involvement in this and Clinton attempting, I'm not kidding about it, attempting to finagle financial enrichment by some of his friends like Madeline Albright and Bill Cohen, some of these other people.

-Let me tell you that the who I'll tell you who's been driving the ports deal has not been George Bush.
+Let me tell you, I'll tell you who's been driving the ports deal has not been George Bush.

 He didn't even know about it.

-The president doesn't get into these you know the you know how many tens of thousands of contracts the U.S. government lets and signs and negotiates with people over the course of a of a year or a month.
+The president doesn't get into these, you know, the, you know how many tens of thousands of contracts the U.S. government lets and signs and negotiates with people over the course of a year or a month?

-I believe Bush when he said he didn't know anything about it, but he's going to support his administration and a bureaucracy that that that uh that recommended it.
+I believe Bush when he said he didn't know anything about it, but he's going to support his administration and the bureaucracy that recommended it.

 When you look at who's been driving it, it's been Bill Clinton.